 The open-source CompuCell3D program is allowing researchers to model COVID-19.

-Researchers from the Biocomplexity Institute at the Luddy School of Informatics, Computing, and Engineering recently hosted a series of webinars on the use of multicellular computational models of COVID-19 using CompuCell3D to better understand the spread of the disease.
+Researchers from the Biocomplexity Institute at the Luddy School of Informatics, Computing, and Engineering recently showcased the use of a cutting-edge computational model of COVID-19 for an international research community to allow them to better understand the spread of the disease.

-The events were designed to present the computational model to the international COVID-19 research community in a form that could easily be used via a cloud-based version of the model on nanoHUB.
+A series of webinars using multicellular computational models of COVID-19 in CompuCell3D were designed to present the model in a form that could easily be used via a cloud-based version of the model on nanoHUB.
 It provided examples of how the model could be used and modified by other researchers while teaching the modeling tools at a level that allows the model to be used by researchers from the undergraduate level to professional researchers in biology and computer science.

 “The webinar emerged from one we developed specifically for our ad hoc group of collaborators in COVID-19 modeling,” said Jim Sluka, a research scientist at the Biocomplexity Institute.
 “After developing and giving the seminar to that group, we decided it was of sufficient interest to give publicly.
 Overall, the model represents a cutting-edge application of advanced computational biology, computer science, and cloud-based research in a rapidly evolving area.”